Biblical Foundations -- Why world missions?

 Not long after Jesus began his ministry, He preached what we call "The Sermon on the Mount."
 In that sermon, Jesus gave His followers a model prayer (The Lord's Prayer).
 One of the first petitions in that prayer is a missionary one: "Your Kingdom come, your will be done on earth as it is in heaven."

 His will cannot be done on earth until "every knee" bows before Him.
 So, a prayer for His will to be done on earth is a missionary prayer, isn't it?
-Each time we pray that model prayer, we are praying a missions prayer.
+Each time we pray that model prayer, we are praying a world missions prayer.

 While dying on the cross, Jesus cried out: "My God, my God, why have you forsaken me?"
-Believers have long speculated what Jesus meant by that question He asked in His dying moments.
-The conclusion that many people make do not fit well with our understanding of God as triune.
+Believers have long speculated about what Jesus meant by that question He asked in His dying moments.
+The conclusion that many people make does not fit well with our understanding of God as triune.
 How could God forsake God?

 Could it be that Jesus quoted the opening words from Psalm 22 to get people to think of the closing words of that psalm: "All the ends of the earth will remember and turn to the Lord, and all the families of the nations will bow down before him"?

-The point of all this is to say that missions is not merely contained in the Bible.
-The missions enterprise does not merely find a basis in the Bible.
+The point of all this is to say that world missions is not merely contained in the Bible.
+The world missions enterprise does not merely find a basis in the Bible.
 From beginning to end, the Bible is an intensely missionary book.
 It not only encourages world evangelism, it demands it.

 Theologically, we Wesleyan-Arminians ought to be the most missionary-minded of all believers.
 After all, if salvation is a gift offered freely to all, shouldn't we be out shouting it around the globe?